 Mission & History

-With programming that is both innovative and carefully researched by the artistic director, the ensemble’s mission is to promote early music in Central Texas.
-Each season features a series of five diverse concerts of orchestral, choral-orchestral, and chamber works.
-Our diverse programs consist of a varied repertoire, from a cappella Renaissance motets to large-scale Baroque cantatas, and from Classic-era chamber music to larger orchestral works such as symphonies and concerti.
+Through innovative and carefully curated programming and thoughtful, approachable program notes, ABO hopes to educate those in Central and South Texas about the music of the Renaissance and the Baroque and Classic eras through an annual season of diverse presentations of orchestral, choral-orchestral, and chamber works.
+These programs consist of repertoire from Renaissance motets to large-scale Baroque cantatas, and from Classic-era chamber music to larger orchestral works such as symphonies and concerti.
+A particular specialization for the ensemble is the music of colonial Latin America, repertoire that is performed annually and typically consists of one or more Texas, US, and/or modern world premieres.
 Preceding each concert is an informal and informative talk about the music led by founder and artistic director, Billy Traylor.